 Order of setting and dousing sails:

 I generally disagree with the idea that one should turn into the wind to raise or lower sails on a schooner.
 Its fine on a little sloop to luff up and raise or lower sails.
-On a larger boat, with more sails, going into the wind to raise or lower sails means flogging a lot of sails (bad for the sails) unless you have enough crew to raise and lower multiple sails at the same time.
+On a larger boat, with more sails, going into the wind to raise or lower sails means sheeting in a lot of sails to head up, and then easing them off again later. .

 Turning the boat into the wind to raise or lower sail is ok in calm seas, but not what you want to be doing if you are in a small vessel in moderate (or higher) seas, or if you are sailing without an engine.
 All the boats I have ever sailed long distances on have been capable of raising and lowering their sails on any point of sail.